thaitype/monguard/README.md

 ### 🔍 **Audit Logging**
 - Automatic tracking of all create, update, and delete operations
+- **Transaction-aware audit control** with in-transaction and outbox modes
+- **Flexible error handling** with fail-fast or resilient strategies
 - Customizable audit collection names and logger interfaces
 - Rich metadata including before/after states and field changes
 - Reference ID validation with configurable error handling